mapledyne/yaaz/readme.md

 it tries to be efficient) and has the option in several places to complete side quests along the way.

+Please, please, please reach out to me if you find bugs/problems/improvements!
+I'm `Degrassi` in KoL.

 ## Installation

 First, install it by running this command in KoLmafia's graphical CLI: